openhab/openhab-docs/installation/index.md

   - **Stable:** Use the latest official release ([hosted on Bintray](https://bintray.com/openhab/mvn/openhab-distro)).
   - **Snapshot:** Benefit from the latest changes in the daily created snapshot ([hosted on CloudBees](https://openhab.ci.cloudbees.com/job/openHAB-Distribution)).

-  Because openHAB 2 is still under heavy development, it is recommended for experienced users to use the latest snapshot.
+  Because openHAB 2 is still under development, it is recommended for experienced users to use the latest snapshot.

 ## Installation